jtregenza/jtregenza.github.io/_process/teaching-mentoring-design.markdown

 - how to teach
 - when to mentor
-- measure sucess in teaching
+- measure success in teaching
 - keep going